konamata/derper/README.md

 # Tailscale Derp Server

-Although tailscale derp supports automatic SSL certificate generation, it is not always convenient.
-This repository uses [NginxProxyManager](https://github.com/NginxProxyManager/nginx-proxy-manager)(NPM) as a reverse proxy for derp, Which provides a more convenient and flexible way to configure SSL.
+Although Tailscale DERP supports automatic SSL certificate generation, it is not always convenient.
+This setup uses NginxProxyManager [NginxProxyManager](https://github.com/NginxProxyManager/nginx-proxy-manager)(NPM) as a reverse proxy for DERP, which provides a more convenient and flexible way to configure SSL.

 With NPM, you can use the DNS-01 challenge to obtain an SSL certificate or even upload the SSL certificate manually.
-This is extremely convenient in countries where certain HTTP-01 challenge are blocked.
+This is extremely convenient in countries where certain HTTP-01 challenges are blocked.

 ##  TL;DR